-Any student who withdraws from or does not pass any CDP course and wishes to readmit, must submit a letter of request for readmission to the program coordinator.
+Any student who withdraws from or does not pass any SUDP course and wishes to readmit, must submit a letter of request for readmission to the program coordinator.
 This letter should include why the student left the program, what has occurred since that time and what plan is in place for future success in the course/program.
 All information must be submitted by four (4) weeks before the start of the quarter they are re-entering.

-A student dismissed from the program may apply to re-enter the program by completing and submitting a letter to the program coordinator at least one quarter prior to the quarter he/she intends to re-enroll.
-The program coordinator will review the letter and inform the student of the outcome of the review no more than fourteen (14) days after receiving the application.
+A student dismissed from the program may apply to re-enter the program by completing and submitting a letter to the program coordinator at least four (4) weeks before the start of the quarter they are reentering.
+The program coordinator will review the letter and inform the student of the outcome of the review no more than fourteen (14) days after receiving the letter.
 Re-admission is dependent on space availability and whether the student has demonstrated that the problems that led to dismissal have been corrected.
 The program coordinator may request additional documentation from the student to support the application for readmission.
 If the student is readmitted to the program, he/she must complete the requirements that led to the dismissal before continuing the program sequence.

 Any subsequent failure to meet the standards of academic progress will result in automatic dismissal.
-A student wishing to re-enroll after a second dismissal must apply as a new student to the program and repeat all behavioral health program courses that were below a "C" or 74%, if they are re-admitted to the program.
+A student wishing to re-enroll after a second dismissal must apply as a new student to the program and repeat all substance use disorder professional program courses that were below a "C" or 74%, if they are re-admitted to the program.